-This management proxy circular (the "Circular") is furnished in connection with the solicitation by management of BRP Inc. (the "Company") of proxies for use at the annual meeting of shareholders of the Company (the "Meeting") to be held on May 28, 2020 at 11:00 a.m.
-(Eastern time), at BRP's Valcourt Product Development Centre located at 841 Cartier Street, Valcourt, Québec, J0E 2L0, and via live webcast and conference call, or any postponements or adjournments thereof, for the purposes set forth in the accompanying notice of 2020 annual meeting of shareholders (the "Notice of Meeting").
+This management proxy circular (the "Circular") is furnished in connection with the solicitation by management of BRP Inc. (the "Company") of proxies for use at the annual meeting of shareholders of the Company (the "Meeting") to be held on June 3rd, 2021 at 11:00 a.m.
+(Eastern time), or any postponements or adjournments thereof, for the purposes set forth in the accompanying notice of 2021 annual meeting of shareholders (the "Notice of Meeting").